Provinces of Sri Lanka: Kingdom of Kandy

+The Kandyan kingdom was divided into 21 provinces, 12 Disavanis and 9 Ratas.
+Ratas were smaller administrative divisions in close proximity to the central government and governed by a Rate Mahatmaya, while Disavanis were larger, further away and governed by a Dissava (governor), acting as a representative of the king.
+Each disavani and rata was divided into Korales and the Korales in turn were divided into Pattu (singular, pattuva).
+Each pattuva consisted of a large number of villages which varied in extant and composition.

+Each Disavani was entitled to have a distinct flag and each Disava was preceded by his particular flag while he was travelling in his disavani symbolizing their power and authority.
+Rate Mahatmaya had vastly lessor power and authority including that of not having the right to a flag.

 British Ceylon

 After the British took control of the entire island of Ceylon in 1815, it was divided into three ethnic-based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 In 1829, the British established the Colebrooke–Cameron Commission to review the colonial government of Ceylon, including its administrative structures.
 The commission recommended that the existing three ethnic based administrations be unified into a single administration divided into five geographic provinces.
 Accordingly, on 1 October 1833, five provinces under one administration came into being: